alirazaalvi/NodeBoilerplate/README.md

 ## Installation (Skip installations if you already have installed mentioned packages.)

-Download and install node first.
+Download and install node,npm and then nodemon.

 ```bash
 $ npm install